 If you’re not sure if you can accept mobile wallets, just check if you can accept contactless payments with a physical credit card.
 If yes, your point of sale system has the near field communication technology to accept mobile wallet payments.

-Through these wallets, the host (Samsung, Apple, Android, etc.) is connected with the card providers (Visa, Mastercard, etc.) to process the transactions.
+Through these wallets, the host (Samsung, Apple, Android, etc.) is connected with the card providers (Visa, Mastercard, American Express, etc.) to process the transactions.
 These are processed exactly as a credit or debit card would be.
 The payment processor will charge fees based on the type of card (credit or debit) at the same rate as if the card was present.

 What to Look for in a Merchant Services Provider